Simplifying the Kubernetes CI/CD Pipeline

 Step 6: App Details

 Once your application is deployed, you can view detailed information about your application in the App Details.
-All the health related information of your workloads and application metrics can be easily monitored from App Details tab.
+All the health-related information about your workloads and application metrics can be easily monitored from App Details the tab.

 Conclusion